ESR-NZ/Training/Advanced_Genomics_Workshop/Week_05/README.md

 This will create one FASTQ file called `22AR0430_raw_ONT.fastq` with all your basecalled reads in it.

 To save storage space, for the purpose of this course we can remove the individual `.fastq.gz` files after merging them into a single large `.fastq` file.
-Since we have successfully consolidated the ten `.fastq.gz` files, it is safe to delete the original files:
+Since we have successfully consolidated the ten `.fastq.gz` files, it is safe to delete the original files.

+**Be cautious while using the following command, as it deletes a directory and all its contents without a second chance.**

 ```bash
 rm *.fastq.gz